a-memme/Text_Analysis_Reddit/README.md

         - Refusal provides very powerful context to the popularity of paying - i.e high performing content surrounding the refusal to pay for things - and unlike the example above, we can see that boyfriends are both strongly correlated to paying AND refusals, providing an even deeper context of a high performing content lane that includes stories of boyfriends refusing to pay for things.

 ## Conclusion
 The current analysis looks to provide value to understanding online media content performance via popuarily used NLP techniques, implemented in a simple yet powerful approach.
-Furthermore, domain knowledge becomes extremely important in said analysis to

-used to make appropriate decision regarding which NLP techniques to use and how, as well as
+Furthermore, domain knowledge - as it often does - becomes extremely important when considering model & parameter selection, as well as final analysis and interpretation of the results.
+Please reach out for any comments, questions or suggestions!

 ## References
 - KeyBERT: